Ambient-Pressure Superconductivity from Boron Icosahedral Superatoms: Electronic structure

 \section{Electronic structure}

+We now describe the electronic structure of \XB{12} in comparison with $\alpha$-B, and the isolated B$_{12}$ superatom.
+This comparison reveals that the low-lying electronic states of the B$_{12}$ do not change when their arrangement changes, and supports the idea that the electronic behavior of the B$_{12}$ icosahedron is atom-like.

-The molecular orbitals of an isolated, perfectly icosahedral B$_{12}$ superatom can be obtained from the 2$s$ and 2$p$ orbitals of the 12 boron atoms.
-These result in a total of 48 molecular orbitals, of which 13 bonding, with $A_{g}$, $T_{1u}$, $H_{g}$ symmetries (1, 3, and 9 molecular orbitals, respectively), 12 outward-facing and nonbonding, and 13 anti-bonding \cite{Longuet_1955_B12_MO}.
+To better understand the electronic structure of B$_{12}$, let us begin by considering it in isolation.
+Its molecular orbitals can be obtained from the 2$s$ and 2$p$ orbitals of the 12 boron atoms.
+These result in a total of 48 molecular orbitals, of which 13 bonding, with $A_{g}$, $T_{1u}$, $H_{g}$ symmetries (1, 3, and 9 molecular orbitals, respectively), 12 nonbonding, and 13 anti-bonding \cite{Longuet_1955_B12_MO}.
 These orbitals must then be filled with 36 electrons (3 per boron).
-Filling the 13 bonding orbitals guarantees the stability of the closo structure, and is a general requirement for the stability of the B$_{12}$ icosahedron.
-In fact, it also corresponds to the 26 electrons required to satisfy Wade’s rule for a closoborane structure \cite{Wade_1971_rules}.
 The remaining 10 electrons fill the non-bonding orbitals ar higher energies.
-These form inter-superatomic bonds before they evolve into bands, hence they rearrange compared to the isolated superatom, in a way that depends on the geometry and packing of superatoms
+These orbitals face outward \cite{Longuet_1955_B12_MO}, and are those that form inter-superatomic bonds before they evolve into bands.
+These orbitals lead to different bonds in \XB{12} and $\alpha$-B, in a way that depends on the geometry.

-In Fig.~\ref{figure3} we show the electronic structure for an isolated B$_{12}$, compared with SrB$_{12}$ and $\alpha$-B at ambient pressure, along with the total density of states (DOS).
-In the isolated superatom, one can recognize the 13 bonding states, going from -15.5 to -3.9 eV, followed by partially-filled non-bonding states.
+In Fig.~\ref{figure3} we show the electronic structure for the isolated B$_{12}$, compared with SrB$_{12}$ and $\alpha$-B at ambient pressure, along with the total density of states (DOS).
+In the isolated B$_{12}$, one can count the 13 bonding states, going from -15.5 to -3.9 eV, followed by partially-filled non-bonding states.

-In $\alpha$-B we find 18 valence bands.
-The first 13 bands correspond to the B$_{12}$ bonding orbitals.
-In addition, 3 covalent bonds and 2 $2e3c$ bonds (in the primitive cell) result in 3 and 2 additional bands, respectively \cite{Zhou_2014_unexpected}.
-The bands near -15 and -10 eV remain isolated even in the crystal, while the rest become broadened and overlap due to inter-superatom hopping.
-The 36 electrons of boron completely fill these orbitals, hence this phase of boron is a semiconductor.

-In XB$_{12}$, the valence bands are 19, of which 13 are again the B$_{12}$ bonding orbitals, and 6 arise from the 12 inter-superatomic covalent bonds (6 in the primitive cell).
-The 36 electrons from B fill 18 bands, leaving one unfilled.
-As a result, XB$_{12}$ is only insulating, and is the most thermodynamically stable, when X is a divalent atom.
-In this case the system exhibits with a band gap of approximately 1 eV for Ca, 1.5 eV for Sr, and 1.7 eV for Ba.

-The essential features of the electronic structure described above - the persistence of B$_{12}$-derived states and their broadening into bands - are robust across the entire XB$_{12}$ family \cite{footsemicore}.
-For all other elements the band structure follows a rigid band behavior, and can be found in the Supplementary Material (See Fig. S7 for the phonon dispersions of all compounds).
-When X is an alkali metal (group III element) the system is hole-doped in the valence band (electron-doped in the conduction band).